thiwaK/explore-python/README.md

 my_weight_in_kg = 60.5 # This variable contains a deciaml
 ```

-In Python, data holds in a variable can be changed later with in the program.
+In Python, data holds in a variable can be changed later (redeclare) with in the program.

 ```python
 temp_var = True